If you’re creating art in a digital medium, having a digital drawing app is a must.

 Main limitations

-• Limited layer count for free users.
-You can only use one layer in your document if you're a free user.
+- Limited layer count for free users.
+You can only use a certain number of layers in your document if you're a free user.

 Important details